alex-agency/XYC/README.md

 3. Optional.
 If you want XYC to operate in a language other than English, create a file named xyc_strings.sh in the same directory as xyc.sh.
 See "TRANSLATION STRINGS" section below.
+4. Optional.
+If you want RAW Time Lapse than enable Create RAW camera setting, save settings and go to official Xiaomi YiCam app -> Photo Time-lapse.
+   Also you can use other camera settings to configure Time-lapse footage.

 Usage: